kevinch/emtalks/pages/posts/23Q2-thoughts-or-about-handling-too-many-projects.md

 Since the end of 2022, I am managing a team of eight developers with the following capabilities: frontend, backend, and native (iOS & Android).
 Reminder, my background has been frontend development for years with a pinch of backend with NodeJS on my side project [bolao.io](https://bolao.io/).
 This is a warning in my opinion because those programming areas are quite specific on their own.
 For instance, I knew nothing of the process of native development in 2022 and it is something quite complex.
 Sure enough, as a leader/manager, I do not need to know everything, but a global understanding is a good thing to have.
 The other point here is that you have to multiply by almost eight the number of 1:1s, PDI sessions, and all the people management tasks.

 On top of that, I became responsible for quite a few projects in 23Q2 due to internal decisions.
 Six projects with one being linked to a regulatory update by the central bank of Brazil.
-Three projects were from 23Q1.
-Five others as internal IT items, and around eight for an external team (which turned out to be three sub-teams with each having their leaders and developers/designers/product people).
+Three "old ones" from 23Q1.
+Five others internal IT items, and around eight for an external team (which turned out to be three sub-teams with each having their leaders and developers/designers/product people).

 To add a bit more _todos_, we got our share of bugs to be fixed, vulnerabilities to mitigate, unplanned API migrations, downtime with some testing environments, and so on.